Trademarks: an introduction

 You can also register a trademark internationally.
 Apply through the World Intellectual Property Organization (WIPO).

-Defend your trade mark
+Defending your trade mark

-You're strongly advised to seek legal advice when defending a trade mark.
+You should seek legal advice when defending a trade mark.
 A suitable trade mark attorney or patent attorney should be able to help.

-If your trade mark isn't registered:
+If your trade mark isn't registered

 If anybody tries to represent their goods or services as yours by adopting the same or a similar trade mark (passing off) you can take legal action against them.
 You have to prove that:

-- The public associates your trade mark with your product or service;
+• the public associates your trade mark with your product or service

 If your trade mark is registered